Economy of Finland

 Finland is highly integrated in the global economy, and international trade represents a third of the GDP.
 Trade with the European Union represents 60% of the country's total trade.
 The largest trade flows are with Germany, Russia, Sweden, the United Kingdom, the United States, the Netherlands and China.
 The trade policy is managed by the European Union, where Finland has traditionally been among the free trade supporters, except for agriculture.
-Finland is the only Nordic country to have joined the Eurozone; Denmark and Sweden have retained their traditional currencies, whereas Iceland and Norway are not members of the EU at all.

-Finland has been ranked seventh in the Global Innovation Index of 2023, making it the seventh most innovative country down from 2nd in 2018.
+Finland is the only Nordic country to have joined the Eurozone.
+Finland has been ranked seventh in the Global Innovation Index of 2023, making it the seventh most innovative country, down from 2nd in 2018.

 History

-Being geographically distant from Western and Central Europe in relation to other Nordic countries, Finland struggled behind in terms of industrialization apart from the production of paper, which partially replaced the export of timber solely as a raw material towards the end of the nineteenth century.
+Being geographically distant from Western and Central Europe in relation to other Nordic countries, Finland lagged behind in terms of industrialization apart from the production of paper, which partially replaced the export of timber solely as a raw material towards the end of the nineteenth century.
 But as a relatively poor country, it was vulnerable to shocks to the economy such as the great famine of 1867–1868, which killed around 15% of the country's population.
 Until the 1930s, the Finnish economy was predominantly agrarian and, as late as the 1950s, more than half the population and 40% of output were still in the primary sector.